 It’s not about a list of tactics

-That’s the quickest way to figure out whether someone’s an amateur or a pro: amateurs focus on tactics (make the button bigger, write a better headline, give out coupons etc) while pros have a process they follow.
+The quickest way to figure out whether someone’s an amateur or a pro is this: amateurs focus on tactics (make the button bigger, write a better headline, give out coupons etc) while pros have a process they follow.

 If you can’t describe what you are doing as a process, you don’t know what you’re doing.